 Ok, I’m not talking about getting all of your clothes on for the plane journey but you could wear jeans or leggings to travel in, as well as trainers (your bulkier footwear!) and a jumper and sweatshirt.
 It’s usually cold on the plane, so you’re being practical as well as pragmatic.

 Roll instead of fold

 This classic packing tip not only applies to hand luggage but can come in handy when packing larger cases and backpacks too.
 Soft items like vests and t-shirts are easily rolled to save plenty of space in your case.
 You can also stuff socks and underwear into shoes or any small gaps that are left in between other items.
+Before I went on my last trip I got some Personalized underwear with face on and I took them with me.
+I managed to fit them in my hand luggage and my friends loved them!
+I don’t normally show people my underwear but they were so cool that I just had to!
+I’m so glad they fit in my case!
 I bought a soft hand luggage case which is really pliable and means that you can fit plenty into it.
 You should also weigh a hand luggage case before you buy it as most airlines have a maximum hand luggage weight of 10kg and you don’t want that to be taken up with the weight of the case itself.